JayCesar/component_huddle/README.md

 ## 📌 About

 <p>
-The <b>Huddle Landing Page challenge</b> aims to test my knowledge of HTML, CSS, and basic JavaScript.
+The <b>Huddle Landing Page challenge</b> aims to test my knowledge of HTML and CSS.
 It is required to create a responsive landing page and its design includes a single introductory section with a bold, modern color scheme, high-quality imagery, and subtle animations to enhance the user experience.
 </p>

 ## ⚙️ Techniques and technologies used
-- ``JavaScript``
 - ``CSS3``
 - ``HTML5``
 - ``Responsive design``